 The Scottsbluff Fire Department, located in the Public Safety Building at 1801 Avenue B, provides fire suppression, emergency medical services, hazardous materials, dive rescue, and rope rescue responses to the community.
-During 2018, the department responded to 2,026 calls for service.
+In 2022, the department responded to 2,524 calls for service.
+The 2022 annual report may be found on the Downloads and Links page.
 The department uses a career staffing approach with a Career Chief, 3 Captains, 3 Lieutenants, 9 Firefighters and a Fire Prevention Officer.
-The department is comprised of 3 shifts, each working a 48-hour shift to provide 24/7 coverage.
+The department is comprised of 3 shifts, each working a 24-hour shift to provide 24/7 coverage.
 All career Firefighters are cross trained as EMTs and provide basic life support, keeping current with all national standards.

 The Scottsbluff Fire Department is an active member of the Scotts Bluff County Mutual Aid Association and provides mutual aid to many other local fire departments.
 An automatic aid agreement exists between Scottsbluff and Gering departments to allow for a Rapid Intervention Team (RIT) to be formed at all structure fires in either city.